Where Do We Find Wassail?

 On Mumming and Olde English Yuletide Traditions

 What are some of the sights and sounds, traditions and characters that we can find in Victorian writings?
-Many of these survive as British Isles folk traditions even today.
+And how many of these survive as British Isles folk traditions even today?

-Father Christmas: This Character originates in Merry Old Renaissance England.
-You can find Father Christmas wreathed in a crown of holly and never far from a groaning table of food and drink, for he is the very embodiment of mirth and festivity.
-During the 12 Days of Christmas, he is one of the main characters in the bands of mummers that go door-to-door enacting comical, ceremonial mummers' plays for gatherings of neighbors.
-The English Father Christmas functions more as the animating spirit of Christmas celebration, rather than as a giver of gifts, though he does often bring token treats for the young ones.
+Father Christmas: This Character originates in Merry Old Renaissance England, where he was also known as "Sir Christmas," and is quite distinct from others who claim the name in different countries.
+You can find our Father Christmas wreathed in a crown of holly and never far from a groaning table of food and drink, for he is the very embodiment of mirth and festivity.
+During the 12 Days of Christmas, he is one of the main characters in the bands of "Mummers," villagers that go door-to-door enacting comical, ceremonial ritual plays for gatherings of neighbors.
+This English Father Christmas functions more as the animating spirit of Christmas celebration, rather than as a giver of gifts, though he does often bring token treats for the young ones.
 Many English folks today can tell you of the pleasure of finding a single orange in their stocking or shoe.
 (See Dylan Thomas: A Child's Christmas in Wales.)

-Mummers' Plays: Wherein village neighbors disguise themselves in costumes of rags, ribbon, and soot, enacting the story of St. George and the Dragon.
-The story is given in rhyme, and the sillier, the better.
-The cast of characters also includes Father Christmas, a hobby horse, a quack doctor, and a team of morris or sword dancers.
-It is said that the story's ceremonious battle, death (either of St George, the dragon, or both) and revival by the dancers is a mirror of the birth of the new year, and the sun's return after the winter solstice.
+Mummers' Plays: Wherein village neighbors disguise themselves in costumes of rags, ribbon, and sometimes soot, to enact the story of St. George and the Dragon, or any story where the character of good triumphs over its foe.
+The story lines are often delivered in rhyme, with over-the-top drama, and the sillier, the better to gather an audience.
+The cast of characters in these plays may also include Father Christmas, a hobby horse, a quack doctor as an "intercessor," a team of morris or sword dancers, and other symbolic characters who assist in the spectacle.
+It is said that the story's ceremonious battle, death, and revival -- which may be brought about by the dancers, or by a draught of ceremonial wassail -- is a mirror of the birth of the new year, and the sun's return on the winter solstice.
+Likewise, it is the triumph of Light over Darkness, of Good over Evil.

-Wassailing: This is the custom of going door-to-door singing carols with a wooden wassail bowl, in hopes of gifts of food and drink.
+Wassailing: This is the custom of going door-to-door singing carols, accompanied by a large wooden wassail bowl.
 Each region in England had its own traditional "wassailing songs."
-These songs all had the same theme: to bid good health to neighbors, friends, "kin and kinsfolk," and all the cows, horses, dogs, and apple trees within the village bounds.… All the best for a Happy, Healthy, and Prosperous New Year!
+These songs all had the same theme: to bid good health to neighbors, friends, "kin and kinsfolk," and all the cows, horses, dogs, and apple trees within the village bounds.… In the spirit of sharing, all who put something into the communal bowl likewise will draw something marvelous out when they drink their draft of it.
+The toast: "WASSAIL!" comes from the old Anglo-Saxon salutation "Wes thu Hael," meaning "Be thou Hail, Be thou Healthy" for the new year.
+All the best for a Happy, Healthy, and Prosperous New Year!

-John & Sondra play a glorious array of instruments favored in Victorian times:
+For their Christmas Wassailing performances, John & Sondra play a glorious array of instruments favored in Victorian times, including:

 Hammered Dulcimer: a large trapezoidal zither played with light wooden beaters.
 The dulcimer dates back to Persia in Biblical times, spread throughout Europe in the Middle Ages, and became a favorite for American barn dances.